RedHat-UX/red-hat-design-system/elements/rh-navigation-secondary/docs/20-guidelines.md

   ## Behavior

   ### Current page indicator
-  When a user is viewing a page that is part of the secondary navigation **information architecture**, a red top border is visible.
+  When a user is viewing a page that is part of the secondary navigation information architecture, a red top border is visible.
 In the example below, a user is viewing both the *Overview* page and a page within the *Product variants* menu.
 External links do not display the red top border (except on hover) because they open links in a new tab or window instead.

   ![Image of two secondary navigations with red bars on top of different menus][nav-secondary-guidelines-current-page-indicator] {style="margin-block: var(--rh-space-2xl, 32px);"}